 We only had one tour booked for our time in Jaipur, a hot air balloon ride on our last day.
 Unfortunately, it was cancelled due to weather conditions.
 Even before the cancellation, though, we tried to figure out how to explore Jaipur on our own.
 More than any of the other three cities we visited in India, Jaipur was the one I wanted to get out and actually see.

 Jaipur is known as the Pink City, and is the largest city of Rajasthan.
+It’s also a great city to visit for families.
 Most of the buildings in the center of the city have been painted pink, a color that apparently denotes hospitality.
 The pink coloring also comes from the Rajasthani red and pink sandstone that is used to construct the buildings, but also due to a requirement to use pink paint.
 We hired a driver for the morning, to drive us around town, let us out to walk around and explore, and then pick us back up again.
 It was the easiest way to organize a visit, and we booked it through the concierge.